Become a Host Family

 Where do participants come from?

-IFYE program participants come to the U.S. from Europe, Latin America, Asia, South America, and the Pacific.
+IFYE program participants come to the U.S. from Europe, Central and South America, Asia, Australia, and the Pacific region.

 What do IFYEs do?